saaad3/css-variable-fonts/README.md

 ## Providing font fallback support

 Even though the support for variable fonts is pretty good in all modern browsers however, it is necessary to provide a proper font fallback support for the older browsers.
-MDN documentation on variable fonts recommends using `@support` query to test browser support for variable fonts.
-Using this approach, we first declare styles for older browsers and then using @support query to test for the availability of variable fonts feature.
+MDN documentation on variable fonts recommends using `@support` query _(feature query block)_ to test browser support for variable fonts.
+Using this approach, we first declare styles for older browsers and then using @support for modern browsers.

 ```css
 h1 {